 - you can show that your driving privileges should not be suspended or revoked.

 A hearing officer may decide any of the following after a hearing:

 - a license suspension gets set aside.

-- the motorist gets placed on negligent operator probation.
+- you get placed on negligent operator probation.
 This means a suspension does not go into effect.
-It will though if the driver commits a violation or an accident.
+It will though if you commit a violation or an accident.

-- the driver gets a suspension but is granted a restricted license.
+- you get a suspension but are granted a restricted license.

 Note that a negligent operator hearing is part of the Negligent Operator Treatment System.

 3. Is road rage a criminal offense in California?

 It can be.
 Depending on the facts of a case, road rage in California can lead to criminal charges for reckless driving (VC 23103), assault with a deadly weapon (PC 245a1), and even murder (PC 187).

 Vehicle Code 23103 VC is the California statute that defines the crime of reckless driving.